 16x20 inch (editions of 10) and 20x24 inch (editions of 10) prints (above) are mounted on custom oversized 26x30 and 30x34 (respectively) museum cotton rag mat.
 Each is enclosed in a graphite grey anodized aluminum frame with 1/2" spacing between the artwork and UV acrylic glazing.
 Pieces arrive ready to hang.

-30x38 (editions of 10) and 40x50 inch prints (editions of 10) are mounted to 1/8" Dibond, surrounded by a four inch white border, totaling 38x46 and 48x58 respectively.
+30x38 (editions of 10) and 40x50 inch prints (editions of 10) are mounted on oversized museum rag board, supported by 1/8" Dibond, and surrounded by a four inch white border.
+Overall framed sizes are 38x46 and 48x58 respectively.
 Each is enclosed in a graphite grey anodized aluminum frame with 1/2" spacing between the artwork and UV acrylic glazing.
 Pieces arrive ready to hang.

 Custom Framing: Each piece has been designed to our discerning taste.
 However, if you have special framing or display needs, we're glad to help.
 Please contact us with any questions.

 Guarantee: Every photograph is guaranteed to your satisfaction.
 If you are somehow displeased with the works you receive, we will gladly exchange for another piece.

 Delivery: We keep a small inventory in our studio, and each piece is hand-made.
 Please allow up to three weeks for delivery.